 2. Proactively promote the program

-The only way to get your referral program discovered by app users, is to proactively share it across various platforms.
-Be it online, in-app or offline promotions, every platform needs to be tapped into and made the most out of to attract maximum participants.
+The only way to get your referral program discovered by app users is to proactively share it across various platforms.
+Be it online, in-app, or offline promotions, you need to tap into every platform and make the most out of it to attract maximum participants.

-Here are a few tactics that must be part of your referral program marketing strategy:
+Here are some tactics that must be part of your app referral program:

 - Share it on your social profiles